Islandora/documentation/docs/user-documentation/metadata.md

 There are two ways that users can interact with taxonomies: they can be "closed," e.g. a fixed list to pick from in a dropdown, or "open," e.g. `field_tags` where users can enter new terms, which are created on the fly.
 This is not set on the _vocabulary_ itself, but in the configuration of the field (typically on a node).
 Terms within vocabularies have an ordering, and can have hierarchical structure, but do not need to.

-Islandora (through the Islandora Core Feature) creates the 'Islandora Models' vocabulary which includes the terms 'Audio', 'Binary', 'Collection', 'Digital Document', 'Image', 'Page', 'Paged Content', 'Publication Issue', and 'Video'.
+Islandora (through the Islandora Core Feature) creates the 'Islandora Models' vocabulary which includes the terms 'Audio', 'Binary', 'Collection', 'Compound Object', 'Digital Document', 'Image', 'Newspaper', 'Page', 'Paged Content', 'Publication Issue', and 'Video'.
 Islandora Defaults provides contexts that cause certain actions (e.g. derivatives to happen, or blocks to appear) based on which term is used.

 <!-- Is it possible to add your own terms to this vocabulary?
 Is it recommended? -->